vrodgom/statmorph/README.rst

 -------------

-The following example loads a background-subtracted image and its associated segmentation map, stellar mask (optional) and weights (optional), then calculates the morphological parameters of all the labeled sources in the segmentation map, and finally prints some properties of the first labeled source.
+The following example loads a background-subtracted image and its associated segmentation map, stellar mask (optional) and variance (optional), then calculates the morphological parameters of all the labeled sources in the segmentation map, and finally prints some properties of the first labeled source.